Souhan: P.J. Fleck’s Gophers offenses haven’t added up to $35 million

 If he left for a more established program, he would have to win without making excuses.

-He won big in 2019 in part because of holdovers like Tyler Johnson and Antoine Winfield Jr. He is winning this year because of that massive offensive line.
+He won big in 2019 in part because of holdovers such as Tyler Johnson and Antoine Winfield Jr. He is winning this year because of that massive offensive line.

 To win in the future, he's going to have to prove he can rebuild the offensive line and can get more out of his quarterbacks.